Vexidus Blockchain Technical Whitepaper

 Supported Goals:

-- Swap -- Token exchange via VexiDEX pools
+- Swap -- Token exchange via VexiDEX pools with auto-routing through intermediate tokens

 - Stake -- Delegate VXS to validators